hieutrungle/data-slim/README.md

-# Compression Vector-quantized Variational Autoencoder
+# DataSlim

-This is the codebase for ["paper name and link"](https://arxiv.org/).
+This project is a PyTorch implementation of the paper ["Hierarchical Autoencoder-based Lossy Compression for Large-scale High-resolution Scientific Data"](https://arxiv.org/).

 # Usage

-This section of the README walks through how to train and sample from a model.
+This section walks through how to train and sample from a model.

 ## Installation